Table of Contents

 Why do I have to keep uploading my files whenever the tab is opened?

-- If you set the file links in the Teams tab settings dialog, they will always load automatically when the IFC Viewer tab is opened.
-You can remove or replace auto-loading files later in the Teams tab settings dialog.
+• If file links are configured in the Teams tab settings, those files load automatically when the tab opens.
+You can remove or replace them later.

-This is standard browser behaviour in Microsoft Teams.
+This is standard browser behavior in Microsoft Teams.
 Two workarounds:

 Does everyone see whenever I open a file or which part I am viewing at?

-No. Opening an IFC file is private - other users in Teams do not get a notification when you open a file inside IFC Viewer.
-Everyone sees their own individual view.
-The model does not sync in real-time unless using an external screen-sharing tool.
+No. Other users in Teams do not get a notification when you open a file in IFC Viewer.
+Each user has an individual view.
+The model view does not synchronize between users unless you use screen sharing or another collaboration method.

-Does the Teams IFC Viewer send any telemetry or IFC data to Flinker?
+Does the IFC Viewer for Microsoft Teams send any telemetry or IFC data to Flinker?

-No. The Teams IFC Viewer does not send any IFC or BCF content to Flinker.
-Only minimal technical metadata is processed, as described in the Architecture & Data Protection documentation.
+No. The IFC Viewer for Microsoft Teams does not send any IFC or BCF content to Flinker.
+Only minimal technical metadata is processed, as described in the architecture and data protection documentation.

 Is IFC parsing performed entirely in the browser?

 Yes.
-The Teams IFC Viewer parses and processes IFC files entirely client-side in the browser.
+The IFC Viewer for Microsoft Teams parses and processes IFC files entirely client-side in the browser.
 No IFC model data is sent to Flinker services.
-For more details, see the Architecture & Data Protection documentation.
+For more details, see the architecture and data protection documentation.